KarmaYama/cleansh/README.md

 ### **Community and Support**

-**We're building `cleansh` together with our users and contributors!** If you have questions, feedback, or want to discuss a new feature, don't hesitate to reach out.
+**We're building `CleanSH` together with our users and contributors!** If you have questions, feedback, or want to discuss a new feature, don't hesitate to reach out.

 * **Ask a Question or Share an Idea:** Our **[GitHub Discussions](https://github.com/KarmaYama/cleansh-workspace/discussions)** page is the best place to connect with us directly.
 * **Report a Bug:** Please open an issue on the **[Issues page](https://github.com/KarmaYama/cleansh-workspace/issues)**.
 We appreciate detailed bug reports!